dippyshere/stw-daily/README.md

         </div>
         <br>
         </ol>
         <p>Replace {token} with your auth code.
-You can find out more about this <a href="#how-to-get-a-code">here.</a> This parameter is optional—if you do not give an auth code the bot will return links needed for getting an auth code.<br><br>Replacing {opt-out} with any text will opt you out of the authentication system.
+You can find out more about this <a href="#how-to-get-a-code">here.</a> This parameter was optional—if you did not give an auth code the bot would have returned links needed for getting an auth code.<br><br>Replacing {opt-out} with any text would have opted you out of the authentication system.
 Learn more about authentication sessions by checking out the <a href="#auth">auth command.</a></p>
         <p><b>Examples:</b></p>
         <picture>
               <source media="(prefers-color-scheme: dark)" srcset="res/stwmentiondark.svg" type="svg">